There are many benefits to online sports publishing.

 This article is the third part of a series.
 The first article, “How To Start a Sports Blog,” provides a hands-on, how-to guide for those interested in a step-by-step guide to getting up and running.
 The second installment, “Lessons Learned from 10 Years of Blogging,” describes some key learnings along my journey.
 It takes some time, hard work, and luck to make a go of it.
 Go in with realistic expectations — don’t expect overnight success.

-With over 10 years of experience as the founder and publisher of SportsFeelGoodStories.com, I will focus this article on the aspects of this role that I truly enjoy.
+With over ten years of experience as the founder and publisher of SportsFeelGoodStories.com, I will focus this article on the aspects of this role that I genuinely enjoy.

 13 Benefits of Sports Publishing